Viki-coding/community/README.md

 **Frustrations:** Dislikes scrolling through Facebook, finds it hard to find specific event information, misses events because she doesn't hear about them in time.

-**Website Use Case:** Regularly checks the website to see what events are coming up, uses the search/filter functions to find activities that interest her (e.g., book clubs, exercise classes).
+**Website Use Case:** Regularly checks the website to see what events are coming up, uses the search/filter functions, finds activities that interest her (e.g., book clubs, exercise classes).
 Books events directly through the website.

 **Quote:** "I just want a simple way to see what's going on.
 I don't want to miss another interesting talk or activity!"